Quick answer

 - Customization limits: Some unique integration scenarios may require custom scripting beyond the capabilities of pre-built connectors.

-Top Boomi iPaaS alternatives
+Top Boomi alternatives

 Key ONEiO advantages